This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Did you know that people check their phones 80 times each day?
+Did you know that most people check their phones 352 times each day?!

-Whew!
-That’s a lot of picking up and putting down your phone in a day.
-Basically, what that amounts to is 160 opportunities to drop your phone while you’re picking it up & putting it down — each and every day!
+Whew – That’s a lot of picking up and putting down your phone in a day.
+Basically, what that amounts to is 704 opportunities to drop your phone while you’re picking it up and putting it down — each and every day!

-That’s why you want (and need) a safe & secure way to hold onto and type into your smartphone on a daily basis.
+That’s why you want (and need) a safe and secure way to hold onto and type into your smartphone on a daily basis.

 Reasons To Use A Phone Ring Grip

-A phone ring grip sticks securely onto most smartphones, tablets, and phone cases — except those with an anti-fingerprint coating or silicone ones.
-And it folds completely flat when you’re not using it.
+A phone ring grip sticks securely onto smartphones, tablets, and phone cases — and it folds completely flat when you’re not using it.

 With a cell phone ring holder attached to your smartphone, you can: